Rejecting AI Power Monopolies: Vitalik and Beff Jezos Engage in a Heated Debate—Can Decentralized Technology Serve as Humanity’s “Digital Firewall”?

 Guillaume Verdon:

 E/acc is essentially a “meta-cultural prescription.”
 It’s not a culture itself—but prescribes *what* to accelerate.
-Acceleration’s core is material complexity—enabling better environmental prediction.
-This boosts autoregressive forecasting and captures more free energy.
+Core acceleration is material complexification—enabling better environmental prediction.
+This boosts autoregressive predictive capacity—and captures more free energy.
 It ties to the Kardashev Scale—we achieve this by dissipating heat.

-TechFlow Note: The Kardashev Scale, proposed in 1964 by Soviet astronomer Nikolai Kardashev, assesses civilizational advancement by energy utilization capacity.
-It has three tiers: Type I (planetary energy), Type II (stellar system energy, e.g., Dyson sphere), Type III (galactic energy).
+TechFlow Note: The Kardashev Scale, proposed in 1964 by Soviet astronomer Nikolai Kardashev, assesses civilizational advancement by energy utilization scale.
+It has three types: Type I (planetary energy), Type II (stellar-system energy, e.g., Dyson spheres), and Type III (galactic energy).
 As of 2018, humanity sits at ~0.73.

-From first principles, this is why the Kardashev Scale is the ultimate metric of civilizational progress.
+From first principles, this is precisely why the Kardashev Scale is considered the ultimate metric for civilizational advancement.

-Eddy Lazzarin: Using physics and entropy metaphors is a tool to describe direct experience—like accelerating economic productivity and technological progress, with real consequences.
+Eddy Lazzarin: Using physics and entropy metaphors to describe phenomena is a tool—to describe reality we directly experience.
+E.g., our economic productivity accelerates; tech advances accelerate—bringing many consequences.
 Is that your understanding of “acceleration”?

 Guillaume Verdon:

-Regardless of system boundaries, it inevitably gets better at predicting its surroundings.
-This predictive power lets it secure more resources for survival and expansion—applying to companies, individuals, nations, even Earth.
+Fundamentally, regardless of system boundaries, it becomes better at predicting its surroundings.
+Through prediction, it secures more resources for survival/expansion.
+This applies to companies, individuals, nations—even Earth itself.

-Extending this trend: We’ve found a way to convert free energy into predictive power—i.e., AI.
-This capability will drive our ascent up the Kardashev Scale.
+Extending this trend yields: We’ve found a way to convert free energy into predictive capacity—namely AI.
+This capacity drives Kardashev-scale expansion.

 Some ask: Since entropy increases, why not destroy everything?
 Answer: That halts entropy production.
-Life is the “optimal” state—like a flame chasing energy, growing ever-smarter at finding sources.
+Life is the “optimal” state—like a flame chasing energy, growing smarter at finding sources.

-Nature’s trajectory: We’ll escape Earth’s gravity well, seek cosmic “pockets” of free energy, and use them to self-organize into more complex, intelligent systems—expanding across the cosmos.
+Nature’s trajectory: We’ll escape Earth’s gravity well—seeking cosmic “pockets” of free energy—and use them to self-organize into more complex, intelligent systems—expanding across the cosmos.

-This aligns with effective altruism’s (EA) ultimate goal—and resonates with Musk-style cosmism/expansionism: pursuing a cosmic, expansionist vision.
+This aligns with effective altruism’s (EA) ultimate goal—and echoes Musk-style cosmism/expansionism: pursuing universalist, expansionist visions.

-E/acc offers a foundational guiding principle: Whatever policy or action helps us climb the Kardashev Scale is worth pursuing—it’s the direction of our lives.
+E/acc offers a foundational guiding principle.
+Its core idea: Whatever policy or action helps us ascend the Kardashev Scale is worth pursuing—and points our life’s direction.

-E/acc is a meta-heuristic mindset—designing policy or guiding personal life.
+E/acc is a meta-heuristic mindset—applicable to policy design *and* personal life.
 To me, this mindset *is* a culture.
 It’s deeply “meta-narrative”—designed to apply universally, anytime, anywhere.
-It’s a highly durable, long-lasting “Lindy culture”—thoughtfully engineered for longevity.
+It’s a highly durable, long-lived culture—in short, a thoughtfully engineered “Lindy culture.”

 Core Disagreement

-Shaw Walters: To you, this discussion carries deeper significance—it’s almost a mathematically self-consistent “spiritual system.”
-For those lacking a post-“God is dead” replacement faith, this fills a spiritual void—offering comfort and hope.
-Yet we can’t ignore its real-world urgency—it’s happening *now*.
+Shaw Walters: For you, this discussion holds deeper significance—it’s almost a mathematically self-consistent “spiritual system.”
+For those without a post-“God is dead” faith replacement, it fills spiritual voids—offering comfort and hope.
+Yet we can’t ignore its real-world relevance—it’s unfolding *now*.
 I think that’s Eddy’s focus.

-Vitalik, I noticed insightful points about D/acc’s real-world issues in your blog.
-We should dive deeper later—I think one day we should lock you two in a room for a quantum-level debate.
+Vitalik, I noticed insightful commentary on D/acc’s real-world issues in your blog.
+We’ll dive deeper later—I think one day we should lock you two in a room for quantum-level debate.

 Vitalik: What inspired you?
-What do E/acc and D/acc mean to you—and why choose D/acc?
+What do E/acc and D/acc mean to you—and what drew you to D/acc?

 Vitalik Buterin:

-For me, D/acc stands for “decentralized defensive acceleration”—but also implies “differentiated” and “democratized.”
-Its core idea is: Technological acceleration is critically important for humanity—it should be our baseline goal.
+For me, D/acc stands for “decentralized, defensive acceleration”—but also implies “differentiated” and “democratized.”
+D/acc’s core idea: Technological acceleration is critically important for humanity—this should be our baseline goal.

-Even reviewing the 20th century, despite problems, progress brought immense benefits.
+Even reviewing the 20th century—though tech brought problems, it brought vast benefits.
 Consider life expectancy: despite wars and turmoil, 1955 Germany’s average lifespan exceeded 1935’s—showing tech improved quality of life across the board.

-Today, the world is cleaner, more beautiful, healthier, more engaging.
-It feeds more people *and* enriches lives—profoundly positive for humanity.
+Today, the world is cleaner, more beautiful, healthier, more interesting.
+It feeds more people—and enriches life—profoundly positive for humanity.

-Yet we must recognize: These gains weren’t accidental—they resulted from deliberate human intent.
-In the 1950s, severe air pollution choked cities.
-People identified it as a problem—and acted.
+Yet we must recognize: These advances weren’t accidental—they resulted from explicit human intent.
+E.g., in the 1950s, smog choked cities.
+People recognized it as a problem—and acted.
 Now, smog is greatly reduced in many places.
-Similarly, ozone depletion prompted global cooperation and major progress.
+Similarly, ozone depletion was tackled via global cooperation.

-Also, in today’s rapid tech/AI evolution, I see two primary risks.
+Also, I’ll add: Amid rapid AI advancement, I see two main risks.

 One is multipolar risk.
-As tech spreads, more people may misuse it dangerously.
-Imagine an extreme: tech enables “buying nukes at convenience stores.”
+As tech proliferates, more people may wield it dangerously.
+Imagine an extreme scenario—tech lets “anyone buy nukes like convenience-store snacks.”

 Then there’s concern about AI itself.
 We must seriously consider AI developing autonomy.
-Once capable of acting without human intervention, its decisions become unknowable—an unsettling uncertainty.
+Once powerful enough to act without human intervention, its decisions become unpredictable—deeply concerning.

 There’s also unipolar risk.
 A single AI is one threat.
-Worse, AI combined with modern tech could yield an inescapable, permanent dictatorship.
-This prospect deeply troubles me—and remains my top concern.
+Worse, AI combined with modern tech could create an inescapable, permanent dictatorship.
+This unnerves me—and remains my focus.

-Take Russia: tech brings progress *and* peril.
+E.g., in Russia, tech brings progress *and* peril.
 Living standards improve—but freedoms decline.
-Protesters get recorded by surveillance cameras—then arrested at midnight a week later.
+Protesters get recorded by cameras—then arrested at midnight.

-AI’s rapid advancement accelerates power centralization.
-So D/acc aims to: Chart a path forward—continuing and even accelerating progress—while genuinely confronting both risks.
+AI’s rapid advancement accelerates this power-centralization trend.
+So D/acc aims to: Chart a path forward—continuing acceleration, even accelerating further—while genuinely addressing both risks.

-Eddy Lazzarin: So you’re saying D/acc focuses on risk categories overlooked or under-emphasized in E/acc, correct?
+Eddy Lazzarin: So your point is that D/acc focuses on risk categories underemphasized or ignored in E/acc frameworks?

 Vitalik Buterin:

 Exactly.
-Tech development carries multiple risks—and their salience varies by context and worldview.
-For instance, risk priority shifts depending on whether tech speeds up or slows down.
+Tech development carries multiple risks—and their prominence shifts across contexts and world models.
+E.g., risk priorities change as tech speeds up or slows.

-Yet I believe we can effectively mitigate these risks—regardless of category.
+But I also believe we can take many effective steps to mitigate these risks—regardless of category.

 Guillaume Verdon:

-I think Vitalik and I both deeply care about AI-driven power concentration—and this is core to E/acc, especially early on: advocating open-source to *decentralize* AI power.
+I think Vitalik and I both deeply care about AI-driven power concentration—and this was central to E/acc’s early phase: advocating open source to decentralize AI power.

 We worry “AI safety” could be abused.
-It’s so compelling that power-seeking institutions may weaponize it—consolidating AI control and persuading the public: “For your safety, ordinary people shouldn’t access AI.”
+It’s so attractive that power-seeking institutions may weaponize it—to consolidate AI control—and convince the public: “For your safety, ordinary people shouldn’t access AI.”

-Indeed, if a vast cognitive gap exists between individuals and centralized institutions, the latter gains total control—building full models of your thought patterns and steering behavior via prompt engineering.
+Indeed, if massive cognitive gaps exist between individuals and centralized institutions, the latter gains total control.
+They can build complete mental models of you—and guide behavior via prompt engineering.

-So we want AI power symmetrized.
-Like the U.S. Constitution’s Second Amendment—preventing government monopoly on violence, enabling citizen checks if government overreaches.
-Similarly, AI needs mechanisms preventing power concentration.
+Thus, we want AI power symmetrized.
+Like the U.S. Constitution’s Second Amendment—preventing government monopoly on violence so citizens can check overreach.
+Similarly, AI needs analogous mechanisms to prevent power concentration.

-We must ensure everyone can own their AI models and hardware—widely distributing the tech to decentralize power.
+We must ensure everyone can own AI models and hardware—spreading tech widely to decentralize power.

-Still, halting AI research entirely is unrealistic.
-AI is foundational—indeed, a “meta-technology” enabling other advances.
-It grants stronger predictive power, applicable to nearly any task—boosting efficiency.
+Yet I think halting AI research entirely is unrealistic.
+AI is foundational—perhaps even a “meta-technology”—driving other tech advances.
+It grants stronger prediction—applicable to nearly any task—boosting efficiency massively.
 So AI doesn’t just drive acceleration—it accelerates acceleration itself.

-This acceleration *is* complexification: Things become more efficient, life more convenient.
-We feel happy partly because our survival and informational continuity are secured.
-This “happiness” acts as an intrinsic biological estimator—gauging whether our existence persists.
+This acceleration’s essence is complexification: things become more efficient, life more convenient.
+One reason we feel happy is that survival and informational continuity are secured.
+This “happiness” acts as an intrinsic biological estimator—measuring whether our existence persists.

-Viewed thus, effective altruism’s hedonic utilitarianism—“maximize happiness”—may not be optimal.
-Instead, I prefer objective progress metrics—E/acc’s core.
+From this view, effective altruism’s hedonic utilitarianism—“maximize happiness”—may not be optimal.
+I prefer objective progress metrics—precisely E/acc’s core.
 It asks: Objectively, is our civilization advancing?
 Are we achieving scalable leaps?

-To scale, we must complexify and improve tech.
+To achieve scalability, we must drive complexification—and improve tech.
 Yet as Vitalik notes, if AI power concentrates in few hands, it harms overall growth; if widely dispersed, outcomes improve dramatically.

 Shaw Walters: Your discussion touched vital common ground.
-You both strongly support open source.
-Vitalik contributed MIT-licensed code—though I know you’ve developed new views on GPL.
+Both of you strongly support open source.
+Vitalik contributed much MIT-licensed open-source code—though I know you’ve since developed new views on GPL.

-So, how do you view “open weights” and “open-source hardware”?
+So I’m curious: How do you view “open weights” and “open hardware”?
 Do E/acc and D/acc diverge here?
-What’s your vision—and are there differing views?
+What’s your vision for the future—and are there differing views?

 Guillaume Verdon:

-To me, open source accelerates hyperparameter search—enabling collective intelligence to co-explore design space.
-That’s acceleration’s benefit: developing better tech, stronger AI—even AI designing better AI—faster and faster.
+To me, open source accelerates hyperparameter search.
+It enables collective intelligence—cooperatively exploring design space.
+This is acceleration’s benefit: developing better tech, stronger AI—even AI designing better AI—ever-faster.

-I see knowledge diffusion as power diffusion—and spreading “how to build intelligence” knowledge is paramount.
-We must avoid scenarios like the last U.S. administration reportedly discussing “putting the genie back in the bottle”—not banning linear algebra outright, but restricting AI-related math research.
-To me, that’s like banning biology study—a huge regression.
+I believe diffusing knowledge is diffusing power—and disseminating “how to build intelligence” is especially vital.
+We don’t want scenarios like past U.S. government discussions about “putting the genie back in the bottle”—not banning linear algebra outright, but restricting AI-related math research.
+To me, that’s like banning biology study—a massive regression.

-Thus, “capability gap” is a top risk.
-Mitigating it demands AI decentralization.
+Thus, we see “capability gap” as a top risk.
+Reducing it requires ensuring AI is decentralized.

-Whenever I hear “AI doomism” narratives—“AI is dangerous; only we can manage it—so trust us”—I grow deeply suspicious.
-Even with good intentions, over-centralizing power risks takeover by power-seekers.
-We’ve warned for years—and it’s beginning.
+Whenever I hear “AI doomism” narratives—“AI is dangerous; only we can manage it—so trust us”—I’m deeply skeptical.
+Even with good intentions, excessive centralization invites power-seekers to replace them.
+We’ve warned for years—and it’s now happening.
 Like Dario (Anthropic CEO) facing realpolitik lessons this week.

 Vitalik Buterin:

-I typically split tech-development risks into two categories: unipolar and multipolar risk.
+I typically classify tech-development risks into two types: unipolar and multipolar risks.

 Unipolar risk is epitomized by Anthropic’s case.
-They were “named” for refusing to let their AI develop fully autonomous weapons or mass-surveil Americans—indicating governments/militaries *do* intend such uses.
-Surveillance tech’s evolution has profound implications: empowering strong actors, shrinking pluralistic space, compressing ordinary people’s freedom to explore alternatives.
-And tech amplifies surveillance—making it ubiquitous.
+They were “named” for refusing to let their AI develop fully autonomous weapons or mass-surveil Americans—suggesting governments/militaries *do* intend such uses.
+Surveillance tech’s evolution has profound implications—it empowers the strong, shrinks pluralistic voices, and constrains ordinary people’s freedom to explore alternatives.
+And as tech advances, surveillance becomes vastly more pervasive.

-Under D/acc, we support “open-source defensive technologies”—helping everyone stay safe and private in a more capable world.
+Under D/acc, we’re backing “open-source defensive technologies.”
+These help ensure individual safety and privacy in a world of heightened capabilities.
 In biotech, we aim to boost pandemic response globally.
-We can balance China’s rapid, effective containment with Sweden’s minimal daily-life disruption—via tech like air filtration, UVC sterilization, and virus detection.
+We believe balance is achievable: rapid, effective containment like China’s—without daily-life disruption like Sweden’s.
+This balance is technically feasible—via air filtration, UVC disinfection, and virus detection.

-One invested company builds a fully open-source endpoint device detecting airborne viral particles (e.g., SARS-CoV-2).
-It monitors air quality (CO₂, AQI), using local encryption, anonymization, and differential privacy for data privacy.
-Data transmits via fully homomorphic encryption—servers analyze without accessing raw data, then collectively decrypt final results.
+One company we’ve invested in is building a fully open-source endpoint device that passively detects airborne viral particles—e.g., SARS-CoV-2.
+It monitors air quality (CO₂, AQI)—combining local encryption, anonymization, and differential privacy for data security.
+Data goes to servers via fully homomorphic encryption—enabling analysis without raw-data exposure—and collective decryption yields final results.

-Our goal: Boost security *while* protecting privacy—and address both unipolar and multipolar risks.
+Our goal: Enhance security *while* protecting privacy—and effectively counter unipolar and multipolar risks.
 I believe this global collaboration is key to building a better future.

-On hardware, I believe we need not just open-source hardware—but verifiable hardware.
-Ideally, every camera proves its purpose publicly.
-Via signature verification, LLM analysis, and public audits, we ensure devices serve only lawful purposes—e.g., detecting violence and alerting—not invading privacy.
+On hardware, I think we need not just open hardware—but verifiable hardware.
+Ideally, every camera should publicly prove its purpose.
+Signature verification, LLM-based analysis, and public audit mechanisms can ensure devices serve only lawful goals—e.g., detecting violence and alerting—without invading privacy.

-In my envisioned future, streets deploy many cameras to prevent violence—but only if devices are fully transparent, publicly auditable, and used *solely* for public safety—not surveillance or abuse.
+In my envisioned future, streets deploy many cameras to prevent violence—but only if devices are fully transparent, publicly auditable, and limited strictly to public-safety protection—not surveillance or misuse.

-Eddy Lazzarin: Are open-source hardware and verifiable hardware concepts E/acc or D/acc domains?
+Eddy Lazzarin: Are open hardware and verifiable hardware concepts E/acc or D/acc territory?
 Can you pinpoint a clear divergence?

 Guillaume Verdon:

-I’m unsure if we’ve detailed open-source hardware before—but today’s biggest risk is the gap between centralized entities and decentralized ones—i.e., individuals vs. governments or large institutions.
+I’m unsure if open hardware was discussed in detail before—but I see the biggest current risk as the gap between centralized and decentralized entities—i.e., individuals versus governments or large institutions.

-Current compute models demand ~100 kW to run high-end AI models—far beyond individual reach.
-Yet people crave owning and controlling their intelligent tools—explaining the recent “Openclaw + Mac mini” craze: desire for personal AI assistants.
+Under current compute paradigms, running a high-performance AI model consumes hundreds of kilowatts—far beyond individual reach.
+Yet people crave owning and controlling intelligent tools—explaining the recent “Openclaw + Mac mini” craze: demand for personal AI assistants.

-To achieve power symmetry between individuals and institutions, the sole path is “intelligence densification.”
-We need higher-efficiency AI hardware—letting individuals run powerful models on simple devices, owning their intelligence tools.
-This is vital—especially as future AI models support online learning, becoming highly “sticky,” like replacing a personal assistant.
+To achieve power symmetry between individuals and centralized institutions, the sole path is “intelligence densification.”
+We need vastly more energy-efficient AI hardware—letting individuals run powerful models on simple devices—owning their intelligent tools.
+This is critical—especially as future AI models enable online learning, becoming highly “sticky”—like replacing a personal assistant.

-Eddy Lazzarin: But aren’t we already exponentially lowering compute hardware costs?
+Eddy Lazzarin: But aren’t we already exponentially reducing compute-hardware costs?
 Why categorize ideas as E/acc or D/acc?
-What message do these labels convey to society?
+What message do we intend to convey to society through such labels?

 Guillaume Verdon:

-For me, this is core to Extropic’s mission: boosting intelligence-per-watt—significantly increasing total intelligible output.
-This also triggers Jevons’ Paradox (TechFlow Note: Jevons’ Paradox states that increased resource-use efficiency lowers its cost—leading to *more* consumption, not less).
-Simply: If we convert energy to intelligence (or other value) more efficiently, our energy demand rises—driving civilizational advancement and complexification.
+For me, this is core to Extropi’s mission.
+We boost “intelligence per watt”—significantly increasing total intelligence we can create.
+This progress fuels the Jevons Paradox (TechFlow Note: Jevons Paradox states that when resource-use efficiency improves, lower costs spur increased consumption—raising total usage).
+Simply: If we convert energy to intelligence (or other value) more efficiently, energy demand rises—propelling civilizational progress and complexification.

-Thus, this is among today’s most critical tech challenges—directly tied to AI power decentralization.
-Open-source hardware is just one path.
-Long-term, I believe von Neumann architecture (TechFlow Note: Von Neumann Architecture—the foundation of modern computing, proposed by John von Neumann in 1945—stores programs and data in the same memory, using binary and sequential execution) or digital tech will eventually seem as archaic as Paleolithic tools.
+So I see this as among today’s most critical tech challenges—directly tied to AI power decentralization.
+Open hardware is just one path.
+Long-term, I believe any von Neumann architecture hardware (TechFlow Note: Von Neumann Architecture, proposed by John von Neumann in 1945, is the foundation of modern computers—centered on stored-program concept: instructions and data share memory, using binary and sequential execution) or digital tech will become obsolete—like Paleolithic tools.

-Eddy Lazzarin: But doesn’t capitalism already invest hundreds of billions yearly—via market incentives—in alternative hardware, semiconductors, energy production—to diversify tech?
+Eddy Lazzarin: But doesn’t capitalism already invest hundreds of billions yearly here—via market incentives?
+Aren’t investments in alternative hardware, semiconductors, energy production driving tech diversity?

 Guillaume Verdon:

-Shaw Walters: Can I say we’ve *already solved* this?
-Your views on open source and decentralization align closely—giving me great optimism, as it’s my core concern.
-Many face uncertain futures—asking, “Why do we need this tech?”
-Your appeal lies in saying, “It’ll be okay—progress is baked into the mechanism.”
+Shaw Walters: Can I say we’ve solved this?
+Your views on open source and decentralization align closely—giving me great optimism, as this is my core concern.
+Many today face uncertainty—asking, ‘Why do we need these technologies?’
+Your appeal lies in saying, ‘It’ll be okay—progress is built into the mechanism.’

 Guillaume Verdon:

-I think anxiety in the face of high-tech uncertainty is natural.
-It’s not pure “fog of war”—but makes predicting near-future developments hard.
-Indeed, anxiety is an evolutionary instinct helping us handle unknown risks.
-Like seeing a phone on a table edge—I instinctively move it to prevent falling.
-That’s anxiety.
+I think anxiety amid high uncertainty about future tech is natural.
+It’s not full “fog of war”—but clouds clear forecasting.
+Indeed, anxiety evolved as instinct—helping us navigate unknown risks.
+E.g., seeing a phone near a table edge triggers moving it to safety—classic anxiety.

-Yet we must realize: Trying to eliminate all uncertainty and risk may forfeit tech’s vast potential and gains.
-Our current tech-capital system balances existing capabilities—but a disruptive capability shift breaks that equilibrium, demanding systemic re-adaptation.
+Yet we must realize: If we try eliminating all uncertainty and risk, we’ll miss tech’s vast potential and rewards.
+Our tech-capital system has reached dynamic equilibrium with current capabilities—but disruptive tech breakthroughs shatter it—requiring systemic re-adaptation.

-AI now lets us handle higher complexity per unit energy—enabling harder tasks with larger payoffs.
-Though “vibe coding” can’t yet build complex projects fast, we’re approaching it.
-Future tech will support larger populations while improving quality of life.
+Now, AI lets us handle higher complexity with less energy—enabling more challenging tasks—with greater potential returns.
+Though “vibe coding” can’t yet ship complex projects fast, we’re approaching it.
+Future efficient tech will support larger populations—and lift human quality of life.

-Of course, adaptation periods occur.
-But in rapid change, rigidity is worst—losing flexibility.
-To avoid this, we need hedging strategies—trying multiple paths: diverse policies, tech approaches, algorithms, open/closed models—because we can’t predict the future.
+Of course, adaptation periods may follow.
+But rigidity in rapid change is worst—so we need hedging strategies: exploring multiple paths—policies, tech approaches, algorithms—open and closed source—since we can’t predict the future.

-Eddy Lazzarin: If E/acc and D/acc truly diverge, I suspect it’s about *how* to guide tech progress.
-Vitalik, how should progress be guided—and how much control do we really have over that guidance?
+Eddy Lazzarin: If E/acc and D/acc truly diverge, my understanding is it relates to *how* tech progress is guided.
+Vitalik, how should progress be guided—and how much control do we really have?

 Vitalik Buterin:

-D/acc doesn’t oppose tech-capital currents—but seeks to *steer* them toward pluralism and decentralization.
-Can we make the world more pluralist-friendly?
-Can we significantly boost biosecurity in years—or build near-flawless OSes, massively improving cybersecurity?
+For me, D/acc doesn’t oppose techno-capital’s tide—but seeks to actively steer it toward pluralism and decentralization.
+E.g., how can we make the world more pluralist-friendly?
+Can we significantly boost biosafety in years?
+Or build near-bug-free OSes—dramatically improving cybersecurity?

-Take “flawless code”—once seen as naive fantasy for 20 years, I believe it’ll arrive faster than most expect.
+Take “bug-free code”—once seen as naive fantasy for 20 years—but I believe it’ll arrive faster than most expect.
 On Ethereum, we already machine-prove full mathematical theorems.

-Overall, D/acc aims to ensure rapid tech progress proceeds with minimal destructiveness and power centralization.
+Overall, D/acc aims to ensure rapid tech advancement proceeds with minimal destructiveness and power centralization.
 Achieving this demands active effort—not passive waiting.
-I contribute resources—funds and ETH—and share views to inspire builders.
+My role: invest resources (funds, ETH) and share views to inspire builders.

 Also, political and legal reform can make the world more “D/acc-friendly.”
-E.g., legal incentives could accelerate full cybersecurity transformation.
+E.g., legal incentives could accelerate comprehensive cybersecurity transformation.

 Guillaume Verdon:

-From my view, AI acts like a “Maxwell’s Demon”—consuming energy to reduce cosmic entropy.
-Whether fixing code bugs or reducing chaos (e.g., preventing virus spread), AI contributes.
-So can we agree: More AI is beneficial—and makes the world safer.
-AI’s capabilities greatly enhance security.
+From my view, AI functions like a “Maxwell’s Demon”—consuming energy to lower entropy.
+Whether fixing code bugs or reducing chaos (e.g., preventing virus spread), AI excels.
+So can we agree: more AI is beneficial—and makes the world safer?
+Indeed, AI’s capabilities greatly enhance security.

-Guillaume Verdon: I think we’ve reached tonight’s core question.
-Thanks for your patience—let’s go straight in.
-A sharp one: Why support banning data centers?
+Guillaume Verdon: I think we’ve entered tonight’s core discussion.
+Thanks for your patience—time for the hard question: Why support banning data center development?

 Vitalik Buterin:

-Alright.
-First, acknowledge AI’s pace *is* extremely fast—I can’t pin down exact speed.
-Years ago, I estimated AGI between 2028–2200; now the range likely narrowed—but uncertainty remains high.
+Okay, I’ll answer.
+First, acknowledge AI’s pace *is* extremely fast—and I can’t precisely gauge it.
+Years ago, I estimated AGI between 2028–2200; now the range may narrow—but uncertainty remains vast.

-We face reality: AI’s rapid development may cause sudden, destructive—even irreversible—changes.
-E.g., labor markets may collapse, leaving many unemployed.
-Or more extremely: if AI vastly exceeds humans, it may gradually seize Earth—and even expand across the galaxy.
+We face reality: AI’s rapid advancement may bring swift, destructive—even irreversible—changes.
+E.g., labor markets may collapse—mass unemployment.
+An extreme case: if AI vastly exceeds humans, it may gradually seize Earth—and expand across the galaxy.
 Will it care about human welfare?
 Unknown.

-As mentioned, random weight changes (e.g., setting one to 9 billion) often crash neural nets.
-So tech acceleration has two paths: One is “gradient descent”—systematically strengthening systems; the other is reckless parameter-setting—risking collapse.
+As earlier: if you set a neural net weight to 9 billion—system likely fails.
+So tech acceleration has two directions.
+One is gradient-descent-like—strengthening the system.
+The other is reckless parameter-setting—risking total失控.

 Guillaume Verdon: